-- If the ungaged site has a basin boundary in two or more regions, header lines appear above the basin characteristics listed for each region.
+- If the drainage basin for the ungaged site is within two or more regions, header lines appear above the basin characteristics listed for each region.
 This line contains the percentage of the basin area that is within the region, the name of the region and the drainage area, in square miles, in the region.

-- The second column, named Value, contains the values of the basin characteristics.
-These values are for the entire area of the drainage basin, not just the values within the region.
+- The Value column contains the measured values of the basin characteristics.
+When a selected site has drainage area in multiple regions, the values shown are for the entire drainage area, not just the specific region.

 Streamflow Statistics Tables:

-- The equivalent years of record are shown in the fourth column.
+- The equivalent years of record are shown in the fourth column, if available.
 These values indicate the length of time that a streamgaging station would need to be operated at the ungaged site to obtain an estimate of the streamflow statistic that is equal in accuracy to the estimate provided by the regression equation.

 - Values in the fourth through sixth columns are not available for some equations in some regions.
-They also will not be shown for estimates in a region when the values for any of the basin characteristics are outside of the Min and Max values shown in the Basin Characteristics tables.
+Indicators of errors will not be shown for estimates in a region when the values for any of the basin characteristics are outside of the Min and Max values shown in the Basin Characteristics tables.

 Area-Averaged Streamflow Statistics Tables:

-- The information shown in the table is very similar to a normal streamflow statistics table.
+- The information shown in the area-averaged table is very similar to a normal streamflow statistics table.

 - The estimates are obtained by multiplying the estimated flow for each region by the drainage area for each region, summing these values, and then dividing by the total drainage area.
 Prediction errors and equivalent years of record are computed by the same weighting method.